shaifulislamboby/LinkedTree-By-Java/README.md

 A *binary search tree* is defined as binary tree with the requirement that, for each `node N` with `key k`:
 * all nodes in N’s left subtree have a key *less than k*
 * all nodes in N’s right subtree hve a key *greater than k*

-See also the slides of the last lecture (about trees) for more details on binary search trees!
+See also the slides of the last lecture (about trees) for more details on binary search trees and the respective operations!

 As prerequiste for this task, make yourself also familiar with the Java implementation of `java.util.LinkedList`.